ngordon68/hwth2024/README.md

  - [Dummy JSON](https://dummyjson.com/products) Data to use

-### Let's begin a struct that will download the JSON data:
+### Step 1 Let's begin a struct that will download the JSON data:

 ```
 import Foundation